Alexander Bustamante: Early life and education

-He was born to Mary Clarke (née Wilson), a woman of mixed race, and her husband, Robert Constantine Clarke, the son of Robert Clarke, an Irish Catholic planter, in Blenheim, Hanover.
+He was born to Mary Clarke (née Wilson), a woman of mixed race, and her husband, Robert Constantine Clarke, the son of Robert Clarke, a White Irish Catholic planter, in Blenheim, Hanover.
 His grandmother, Elsie Clarke-Shearer, was also the grandmother of Norman Washington Manley.

 William said that he took the surname Bustamante to honour a Spanish sea captain who he claims adopted him in his early years and took him to Spain where he was sent to school and later returned to Jamaica.

+However, Bustamante did not leave Jamaica until 1905, when he was 21 years old—and he left as part of the early Jamaican migration to Cuba, where employment opportunities were expanding in the sugar industry.
+He returned to Jamaica permanently about 30 years later in the 1930s.

+Little is known about Bustamante's 30 years spent outside of Jamaica.

 Political career in colonial Jamaica

-He became a leader in activism against colonial rule.
-He gained recognition by writing frequent letters on the issues to the Daily Gleaner newspaper.
+Bustamante became a leader in activism against colonial rule and gained recognition by writing frequent letters on the issues to the Daily Gleaner newspaper.
 In 1937 he was elected as treasurer of the Jamaica Workers' Union (JWU), which had been founded by labour activist Allan G.S.
 Coombs.
 During the 1938 labour rebellion, he quickly became identified as the spokesman for striking workers, who were mostly of African and mixed-race descent.
 Coombs' JWU became the Bustamante Industrial Trade Union (BITU) after the revolt, and Bustamante became known as "The Chief ".

 In 1940, he was imprisoned on charges of subversive activities.
 The widespread anti-colonial activism finally resulted in Parliament's granting universal suffrage in 1944 to residents in Jamaica.
 He was defended by N.W.
 Manley and released from prison in 1943, Bustamante founded the Jamaica Labour Party the same year.
 Previously he had belonged to the People's National Party (founded in 1938 by his first cousin Norman Manley).

 In the 1944 Jamaican general election, Bustamante's party won 22 of 32 seats in the first House of Representatives elected by universal suffrage.
 He became the unofficial government leader, representing his party as Minister for Communications.
 Under the new charter, the British governor, assisted by the six-member Privy Council and ten-member Executive Council, remained responsible solely to the Crown.
 The Jamaican Legislative Council became the upper house, or Senate, of the bicameral Parliament.
 House members were elected by adult suffrage from single-member electoral districts called constituencies.
 Despite these changes, ultimate power remained concentrated in the hands of the governor and other high officials.
 He was acquitted.
 In 1952 he was arrested by the American authorities while he was on official business in Puerto Rico.